Awed by Auschwitz

 In previous travels, I’ve gone to great lengths to avoid taking a group tour or even being in the vicinity of one.
 In China, I hired a car to go to the Great Wall at 7am knowing that tour groups didn’t get there until 9am – I had it all to myself for an hour.

 I just much prefer to get a book on the place or an audio tour and see it at my own pace.
-It allows you to focus on the parts that most interest you and skim over the parts that don’t.
+It allows you to focus on the parts that most interest you and skim over the parts that might not.

-It was an easy 60 minute ride on the bus to the town of Oswiecim and its former military base re-named Auschwitz during the German occupation.
+It was an easy 60-minute ride on the bus to the town of Oswiecim and its former military base re-named Auschwitz during the German occupation.

 After several hours touring the grounds of both camps, I was stunned into reverential silence.
 It is a place that everyone should have to see once in their lifetime.
 It’s the only way to really appreciate the magnitude of the cruel brutality perpetrated on the millions who died here and the few who survived.

 There are simply no words.

-But since I am supposed to be a writer these days, I will do my best to tell the story as I experienced it today.
+Yet, I will do my best to tell the story as I experienced it today.